-If the instructor determines that actions of the student were egregious enough to warrant failure of the course and/or there are repeat offenses of the academic integrity expectations by the student in that class, the instructor may issue a failing grade (F) for the course and the student will be fully liable for any costs and unable to withdraw from the course.
-If not already completed, the instructor will file an incident report outlining the academic integrity violation(s) and the sanction, which is to be shared with the student and copy the Department Chair/Director, the Associate Dean of Academic Affairs, The Vice President for Academic Affairs, the Dean of Student Life and the Registrar's Office.
+If the instructor determines that actions of the student were egregious enough to warrant failure of the course and/ or there are repeat offenses of the academic integrity expectations by the student in that class, the instructor may issue a failing grade (F) for the course and the student will be fully liable for any costs and unable to withdraw from the course.
+If not already completed, the instructor will file an incident report outlining the academic integrity violation(s) and the sanction, which is to be shared with the student and copy the Department Chair/Director, the Associate Dean of Academic Affairs, the Vice President for Academic Affairs and the Dean of Student Life and the Registrar's Office.

-Before being issued a failing grade (F) for the course, the student is to meet with the instructor to discuss the charges against them, the reason for the failure, offer the student the opportunity to accept or deny responsibility and explain the student's right to dispute the finding of the instructor.
+Before being issued a failing grade (F) for the course, the student is to meet with the instructor to discuss the charges against them, the reason for the failure, offer the student the opportunity to accept or deny responsibility and explain the student's right to appeal.
 If disputing the charges, then the student would meet with the Associate Dean of Academic Affairs (or designee) for an Administrative Hearing.
-If the student fails to appear at this meeting, all charges will be considered true and accurate and appropriate administrative action shall be taken by the Associate Dean of Academic Affairs or designee.